ddnet-insta/ddnet-insta/README.md

 + `add_map_to_pool` Can be picked by random_map_from_pool command (entries can be duplicated to increase chance)
 + `clear_map_pool` Clears pool used by random_map_from_pool command
 + `random_map_from_pool` Changes to random map from pool (see add_map_to_pool)
-+ `redirect` Redirect client to given port use victim -1 to redirect all
++ `redirect` Redirect client to given port use victim \"all\" to redirect all but your self

 # Chat commands